Skip to main content

 ResolutionDescription

-- Only carry out the branch action
+- Carry out source branch action

 Only choose what to do with the conflict action (not necessary for the dependent action).
 For example, when the delete action of a table is chosen, the table is no longer available, so column insert or update actions cannot be executed.